-Placement in a non-public separate day or residential school is appropriate only if the IEP team determines, based on data and other relevant information, that the nature or severity of a student's academic or functional (e.g., social-emotional, behavioral, or transitional) needs due to their disability (i.e., regardless of disability classification) are such that education within the CPS system, with the use of special education, related services and supplementary aids and services, cannot be satisfactorily achieved.
-As with all IEP decisions, placement (including, but not limited to, separate day school or residential placements) may not be determined prior to an IEP meeting and without parent/guardian input.
+Placement in a non-public separate day or residential school is appropriate only if the IEP team determines, based on data and other relevant information, that the nature or severity of a student's academic or functional (e.g., social-emotional, behavioral, or transitional) needs due to their disability (i.e., regardless of disability classification) are such that education within the CPS system, with the use of special education, related services, and supplementary aids and services, cannot be satisfactorily achieved.
+As with all IEP decisions, placement (including, but not limited to, separate day school or residential placements) may not be determined prior to an IEP meeting or without parent/guardian input.42 student's IEP.
+The duration of a student's placement in a separate day or residential school will depend upon the student's individual needs as determined by the IEP team.

 The separate day or residential school must provide all special education and related services and all educational accommodations and supports in accordance with the IEP and at no cost to the parents/guardians.
-CPS retains responsibility for the continued development, review, and revision of the student's IEP.
-The duration of a student's placement in a separate day or residential school will depend upon the student's individual needs as determined by the IEP team.
+CPS retains responsibility for the continued development, review, and revision of the